act-rules/act-rules.github.io/_rules/SC4-1-2-role-has-required-states-and-properties.md

 For each test target, the [WAI-ARIA required states and properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) for the role are present, unless the state or property has a default value listed under [WAI-ARIA implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole).

-**Note:** This rule does not test whether the required states and properties have correct values, only that the attributes are present and [non-empty](#non-empty).
+**Note:** This rule does not test whether the required states and properties have correct values, only that the attributes are present and are not the empty string ("").

 ## Assumptions